Naming law: Tajikistan

-The authorities of Tajikistan have announced the preparation of a list of 3,000 pre-approved names, all referred to Tajik culture, thus banning Arabic/Islamic names and suffixes deemed divisive.
+The authorities of Tajikistan have announced the preparation of a list of 3,000 pre-approved names, all referred to Tajik culture, thus banning Arabo-Islamic names, and nominal suffixes deemed divisive.

-Among increasingly religious Tajiks, Islamic-Arabic names have become more popular over Tajik names.
+Among increasingly religious Tajiks, names of Arabic or Islamic origin have become more popular over native Tajik names.

-The Tajik government has used the word "prostitute" to label hijab-wearing women and enforced shaving of beards, in addition to considering the outlawing of Arabic-Islamic names for children and making people use Tajik names.
-Tajikistan President Rakhmon (Rahmon) has said that the Persian epic Shahnameh should be used as a source for names, with his proposed law hinting that Muslim names would be forbidden after his anti-hijab and anti-beard laws.
+The Tajik government, in its campaign to rid the land of Islamic influences, has used the word "prostitute" to label hijab-wearing women and enforced shaving of beards, in addition to considering outlawing Arabo-Islamic names for newborns and legally (en)forcing the usage of Tajik names among the populace.
+Tajikistan President Rakhmon (also spelt Rahmon) has said that the Persian epic Shahnameh should be used as a source for names, with his proposed law hinting that Muslim names would be forbidden after his antihijab and antibeard laws.

 United Kingdom

-The UK has no law restricting names, but names that contain obscenities, numerals, misleading titles, or are impossible to pronounce are likely to be rejected by the Registering Officer, when registering a child.
+The UK has no law restricting names, but names that contain obscenities, numerals, misleading titles, or are impossible to pronounce are likely to be rejected by the Registering Officer when registering a child.

-There are no restrictions on adults assuming any new name, unless the purpose of the name change is fraudulent.
+There are no restrictions on adults assuming any new name, unless the purpose of the name change is fraudulent or for other illegal purposes.

+If, however, someone wanted a legal document that proves a change of name, or to put their name change on the record through the High Court, they would have to make an enrolled deed poll, with which any part of the name can be changed or removed, including hyphens and punctuation, but excluding capitalisation.
+The new name must also be pronounceable, not include symbols, numbers or punctuation (exceptions are made for hyphenated names or established names, e.g. O'Connor), and must not be "offensive or against the public interest" (e.g., adding Ltd. to the end of the name).